MicrosoftDocs/azure-reference-other/studio-module-reference/text-analytics.md

 - [Find similar companies](http://go.microsoft.com/fwlink/?LinkId=525164): Uses the text of Wikipedia articles to categorize companies.

-- [Text classification](http://go.microsoft.com/fwlink/?LinkId=525957): Demonstrates the end-to-end process of using text from Twitter messages in sentiment analysis.
-(Five-part sample.)
+- [Text classification](http://go.microsoft.com/fwlink/?LinkId=525957): Demonstrates the end-to-end process of using text from Twitter messages in sentiment analysis (five-part sample).

 ##  List of modules